JavaScript

 Primitive type

-null, undefined, boolean, number, string, symbol (ES6)
+null, undefined, boolean, number, string, symbol (ES6)immutable, fixed size memory

 Reference Type

-Object, array, function
+Object, array, functiondynamic size

 Array